-- Enhanced Mobile Broadband Plus (eMBB-Plus)

-- Big Communications (BigCom)

-- Secure Ultra-Reliable Low-Latency Communications (SURLLC)

-- Three-Dimensional Integrated Communications (3D-InteCom)

-- Unconventional Data Communications (UCDC)

-These five slices are pictorially illustrated in Fig. 2.
+Big Communications (BigCom), Secure Ultra-Reliable Low-Latency Communications (SURLLC), Three-Dimensional Integrated Communications (3D-InteCom), Unconventional Data Communications (UCDC).
+These five application scenarios are pictorially illustrated in Fig. 2.
 We explain each of them in the following paragraphs.

-1) Enhanced Mobile Broadband Plus (eMBB-Plus): The eMBB-Plus in 6G is the successor of the eMBB in 5G, serving the conventional mobile communications with much higher requirements and standards.
+The eMBB-Plus in 6G is the successor of the eMBB in 5G, serving the conventional mobile communications with much higher requirements and standards.
 It should also be more capable of optimizing the cellular networks in terms of interference, hand-over, as well as big data transmission and processing.
 Additional functionality will also be provided with an affordable expense to subscribers, e.g., accurate indoor positioning and globally compatible connection among diverse mobile operating networks.
 Most importantly, special attention of security, secrecy, and privacy shall be paid to the eMBB-Plus communication services.

-2) Big Communications (BigCom): Different from 5G that emphasizes extremely good communication services in dense areas but to some extent neglects the service in remote areas, the BigCom in 6G cares about the service fairness between dense and remote areas.
+Different from 5G that emphasises extremely good communication services in dense areas but to some extent neglects the service in remote areas, the BigCom in 6G cares about the service fairness between dense and remote areas.
 To be feasible, the BigCom does not intend to provide equally good services in both areas but keep a better resource balance.
 At least, the BigCom guarantees that the network coverage has to be large enough so as to provide acceptable data service wherever the communication subscribers are living or moving to.
-The Gini index and the Lorenz curve could be involved to evaluate the service fairness provided by the BigCom and should be treated as crucial indicators of SoE in 6G [54].
-3) Secure Ultra-Reliable Low-Latency Communications (SURLLC): The SURLLC in 6G is a joint upgrade of the URLLC and the mMTC in 5G, but with higher requirements of reliability (higher than 99.9999999%, i.e., 'Seven Sigma' from the viewpoints of quality control and process improvement) and latency (less than 0.1 ms) [25], as well as an additional demand on security.
+The Gini index and the Lorenz curve could be involved to evaluate the service fairness provided by the BigCom and should be treated as crucial indicators of UE in 6G [54].

+The SURLLC in 6G is a joint upgrade of the URLLC and the mMTC in 5G, but with higher requirements of reliability (higher than 99.9999999%, i.e., 'Seven Sigma' from the viewpoints of quality control and process improvement) and latency (less than 0.1 ms) [25], as well as an additional demand on security.
 The SURLLC mainly serves the industrial and military communications, e.g., a variety of robots, high-precision machine tools, and conveyor systems in the 6G era.
 In addition, vehicular communications in 6G could also greatly benefit from the SURLLC.

-4) Three-Dimensional Integrated Communications (3D-InteCom): The 3D-InteCom in 6G stresses that the network analysis, planning and optimization shall be raised from two dimensions to three dimensions, by which the heights of communications nodes must be taken into consideration.
+The 3D-InteCom in 6G stresses that the network analysis, planning and optimization shall be raised from two dimensions to three dimensions, by which the heights of communications nodes must be taken into consideration.
 Satellite UAV, and underwater communications can be the examples of this three-dimensional scenario and benefit from three-dimensional analysis, planning and optimization.
 Accordingly, the analytical framework constructed for two-dimensional wireless communications stemmed from stochastic geometry and graph theory needs to be updated in the era of 6G [55].
 Considering the node height also enables the implementation of elevation beamforming with full-dimensional MIMO architectures, which provides another direction for network optimization [56].

-5) Unconventional Data Communications (UCDC): The UCDC is probably the most open-ended slice in 6G communications.
-We intend to propose this slice to cover those novel communication prototypes and paradigms that cannot be classified into another four slices.
+The UCDC is probably the most open-ended application scenario in 6G communications.
+We intend to propose this application scenario to cover those novel communication prototypes and paradigms that cannot be classified into another four application scenarios.
 Currently, the definition and embodiment of the UCDC is still awaiting further exploration, but it should at least cover holographic, tactile, and human bond communications.

-III.
 KEY FEATURES AND ENABLING COMMUNICATION TECHNOLOGIES OF 6G

-Based on the application scenarios and challenges as well as the five supported slices in 6G discussed in the last section, we are now able to define the key features of 6G in this section.
-To enable the key features of 6G, multiple state-ofthe-art communication technologies must be jointly applied, which are also summarized in this section.
+Based on the application scenarios and challenges as well as the five supported application scenarios in 6G discussed in the last section, we are now able to define the key features of 6G in this section.
+To enable the key features of 6G, multiple state-of-the-art communication technologies must be jointly applied, which are also summarised in this section.